Aung Zan Wai

 Aung Zan Wai (အောင်ဇံဝေ; 19 November 1893 – 29 December 1984) was an Arakanese politician and one of the most important negotiators and leaders of the historical Panglong Conference in 1947.
 The signing of Panglong Agreement is now celebrated as a national holiday, Union Day, in Myanmar.

 Early life

-He was born in Sittwe, Kyauktaw, British Burma in 1893.
+He was born in Kyauktaw, Mrauk-U District, British Burma in 19 November 1893.
 He was an ethnic Rakhine.

 Politics

 He joined an Arakanese Team called Rakhapura in 1918 as he started getting involved in politics, and worked as a Team Secretary.
 He used to be the member of General Council of Burmese Associations (GCBA) as well.
 Later he founded the English-Burmese middle school in Kyauktaw and worked as a Headmaster.

 In 1936, he was chosen as a Lower House Senator from Sittwe.
 Also he worked as a secretary at the Ministry of Law and Justice.
 In 1945, he joined Anti-Fascist People's Freedom League.
 He also worked as an adviser for the establishment of Panglong Conference in 1947.
 Then he participated as a minister in the Ministry of Health and Social Service which was part of the Council of Governor Sir Hubert Rance where General Aung San was the Chairman.

 He participated in Panglong Conference together with other leaders and Myanmar Representatives who were the leader, General Aung San, Sir Maung Kyi, Dr. Sein Mya Maung, Myoma U Than Kywe, Tin Tut, Bo Khin Maung Kalay, Thakin Watin, Bo Aung, Bo Min Lwin, Ko Ko Lay, Bo Thein Swe, Tin Nyunt and Maung Maung.